 Obesity is the most common cause of diabetes in cats, sadly more and more cats are becoming overweight.
-What is now known is that fat is an important endocrine organ, that is, it secretes a number of hormones (adiponectin, resistin and leptin) and cytokines (cell signalling proteins) which control the regulation of insulin.
+Fat is an important endocrine organ, that is, it secretes a number of hormones (adiponectin, resistin, and leptin) and cytokines (cell signalling proteins) which control the regulation of insulin.
 These are collectively known as ‘adipokines’

-Genetic predisposition can cause insulin resistance (type 1 diabetes is more commonly seen).
-Burmese cats in Australia, New Zealand and the United Kingdom have a higher incidence of type II diabetes.
+Genetic predisposition can cause insulin resistance.
+Type 1 diabetes is more common.
+Burmese cats in Australia, New Zealand, and the United Kingdom have a higher incidence of type II diabetes.

 Cushing’s syndrome causes elevated blood sugar levels, which can lead to secondary diabetes.